missfactorial/Excel-VLOOKUP-INDEX-MATCH-XLOOKUP/README.md

 For more flexibility, **INDEX** 🔍 and **MATCH** 🧩 work great together—**INDEX** retrieves the value at a specified position, while **MATCH** helps you find that position within a range, perfect for situations where you need to look up values in multiple directions.

-And then there's **XLOOKUP** 🚀, the all-in-one solution that combines the best of both worlds, offering a more powerful and versatile way to search for data across rows and columns, ideal for finding employee details from a complex database.
+And then there's **XLOOKUP** 🚀, the all-in-one solution that combines the best of both worlds, offering a more powerful and versatile way to search for data across rows and columns, ideal for finding employee details from a complex database using Employee ID.

 Whether you're a beginner or an Excel pro, these functions make data handling a breeze!